nicolas-szb/Recycling_project/Tools/README.md

 OIDv4_ToolKit allows you to download annotated images for detection or classification models.<br/> => https://github.com/EscVM/OIDv4_ToolKit

+## images_resize.py

+images_resize allows you to resize your images in order to reduce weights of your global images folder.

 ## images_augmentation.py

 images_augmentation allows you to perform data augmentation if you do not have enough images for your training.<br/>